corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/operations/deployment/hsm-deployment-confidential.md

     masterKeyAlias="master-key"
 }
 ```
 The following parameters are used for confidential identities on Azure Cloud HSM:
-* Real SP 800-38F KWP (RFC 5649) AES key wrap by default - FIPS-approved.
-Two other transforms are available (see `wrapTransform` in the HSM configuration file) but are not FIPS-approved; no Corda release has ever shipped wrapped keys under either of them, so there is no existing deployment to preserve compatibility with.
+* SP 800-38F KWP (RFC 5649) AES key wrap by default, configurable via `wrapTransform` (the alternatives are not FIPS-approved)
-* Persistent, non-extractable 256-bit AES key as the wrapping key (KEK).
+* Persistent, non-extractable 256-bit AES key as a wrapping key (KEK)
-* Non-persistent, extractable EC or RSA key pair as the ephemeral key, generated fresh per confidential identity and destroyed from the HSM immediately after wrapping.
+* Non-persistent (destroyed immediately after wrapping), extractable EC or RSA key pair as an ephemeral key

 ## nCipher HSMs